dstarr/partner-center-api/README.md

-# partner-center-api
+# Partner Center API

-A repo dedicated to learning the Partner Center API
+A repo dedicated to learning the Partner Center API and exercising its various functions.